 The Impact of Good Lighting on Audience Engagement and Your Podcast’s Growth

 By implementing the tips and techniques outlined in this guide, you can take your podcast’s visual component to the next level.
-Remember that your lighting choices, like every aspect of your podcast, should be a reflection of your brand and the story you want to tell.
+Choose lighting that reflects your brand and the story you want to tell in your podcast.
+It should complement your overall message.
+Happy podcasting!